BlackBrad/assignment/README.md

 the tests there should be a `log.txt` file in the directory.
 If you open it then you'll see all the logs are output to there as well.
-This is the reason that everytest starts with `log.info(Staring TEST_NAME)`, this is so we can differentiate the logs for each test in `log.txt`
+This is the reason that everytest starts with `log.info(Staring TEST_NAME)`, this is so we can differentiate the logs for each test in `log.txt`.

+If you wanted to change the output file then all you'd need to do is change the `log_file` parameter in pytest.ini to whatever you wanted.

+`log_file = some_file_name.txt`